TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/project_ideas.md

 ## Card game war

 where a deck of 52 cards (1-13) are shuffled and dealt out to two players.
 The cards are played one from each deck and the higher card wins and is added to the winners deck.
-If a tie, filip over cards until one player wins all the cards in the war.
+If a tie, flip over cards until one player wins all the cards in the war.
 The game continues until one player has all cards,

 ## Card games - Old Maid, Fish